 Response: That would be a good work group activity.

 A6.
-Identify Existing PCB Sources, Loads, and Sinks in the Spokane River Watershed. *Funded by SRSP and Department of Ecology*
+Identify Existing PCB Sources, Loads, and Sinks in the Spokane River Watershed. *Currently Funded by members of the SRSP and the Department of Ecology*

 Comment: From my perspective, this would be a “High Priority” item.